The German Shepherd Pitbull Mix comes from two breeds both concealed behind a negative stigma, making this breed highly interesting.

 To better understand the history and even the German Shepherd Pitbull mix breed itself, it’s important to know where they came from.

 The German Shepherd originated in 1899 as a herding dog in Germany.
 They are an intelligent and hard-working breed which makes them the perfect canine for military and police use around the globe.
+The Shepherd is noted as one of Germany’s most famous breeds.

 The American Pitbull Terrier is also an intelligent breed, whom originated from bull breeds in the United Kingdom.
 Once this breed was introduced to America they soon gained the new name of the “American Pitbull Terrier”.
 They were bred to be solid fighting dogs but soon became “nanny dogs” due to their soft demeanor and fantastic repertoire around children.